oracle/oracle-database-operator/docs/adb/README.md

 ## Bind to an existing Autonomous Database

 Other than provisioning a database, you can bind to an existing database in your cluster.

+The operator also generates the `AutonomousBackup` custom resources if a database has backups.
+The operator syncs the `AutonomousBackups` in every reconciliation loop by getting the list of OCIDs of the AutonomousBackups from OCI, and then creates the `AutonomousDatabaseBackup` object automatically if it cannot find a resource that has the same `AutonomousBackupOCID` in the cluster.

 1. Clean up the resource you created in the earlier provision operation: